hyee/dbcli/README.md

 ::1        localhost mac-pc.local
 ```

+And sometimes you may run into below exception when try to execute `dbcli.sh`:
+    `"luajit" cannot be opened because the developer cannot be verified`
+The solution is to disable the restriction: `sudo spctl --master-disable`

 ### Configure environment
 Before running dbcli, make sure that you have installed JRE 1.8+ in your local PC.
 If you are using the version of "With-JRE" branch, this step can be skipped.

-Create file `init.cfg` under the "data" directory with following content(for non-Windows OS use `export` instead):
+Create file `init.cfg`(or `init.conf` for non-Windows) under the "data" directory with following content(for non-Windows OS use `export` instead):

     SET JRE_HOME=<JRE HOME>
     SET TNS_ADM=<location of tnsnames.ora>